rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-feeder.md

    Thus, I need a way to hold their hay for release automatically at a set time.

-* <a target="_blank" href="https://countrysidenetwork.com/daily/poultry/chicken-coops-housing/automating-a-chicken-coop-door-using-arduino/">This video</a> shows an Arduino controlling the door to chicken coop that, rather than using a simple timer to open and close the chicken coop doors, a computer considers sunrise and sunset times.

-## Options considered

-We've thought of several options.
-I'm looking for the lowest cost, least hassle, and most reliable.
-The less moving parts the better.
-Movements would occur on a timed schedule:

-   * <a href="#BagOfFeed">A feed bag</a> filled and then raised and lowered by a hoist
-   * <a href="#Box">A box that is lowered to the ground by one motor
-   * <a href="#BoxDumper">A box that dumps food</a> on the ground from the ceiling.
-One motor raises and lowers the box.
-Another opens the trap door containing food.

 <a name="BagOfFeed"></a>

 ### Bag of feed

-The one with the least moving parts is a <strong>bag</strong> used to slow down how quickly horses and other equine eat.
+The one with the least moving parts seems to be a <strong>netting bag</strong> used to slow down how quickly horses and other equine eat.

 ![iot-haybag-v01-804x804-400408](https://user-images.githubusercontent.com/300046/37868902-f44590f8-2f73-11e8-8439-1acbe68c70ab.png)